katspaugh/wavesurfer.js/README.md

 ### Can drawing be done as file loads?
 No. Web Audio needs the whole file to decode it in the browser.
 You can however load pre-decoded waveform data to draw the waveform immediately.
 See here: https://wavesurfer-js.org/example/audio-element/ (the "Pre-recoded Peaks" section).

+### Is wavesurfer.js ES6-compatible?
+ES6 refactoring is going on in the `next` branch.
+In the meanwhile, you can import wavesurfer.js as an ES6 module via WebPack as described [here](https://github.com/katspaugh/wavesurfer.js/issues/767#issuecomment-267768714).

 ## API in examples

 Choose a container: